 Now I'll be the first to confess that I can be extreme when it comes to driving a point home.
 But my rational is that as long as I have children making extreme choices, then I'll have to come up with an extreme plan-of-correction method to get their attention.

-I found the lyrics for one of the songs he listened to.
-Then I asked Wolverine to sit in the chair next to me and read the words out loud.
+I found the written lyrics for one of the songs Wolverine listened to.
+Then I asked him to sit in the chair next to me and read the words out loud.
 (No minors were present).
-My intention was to have him become horrified at the fact that he was being asked to read those nasty lyrics out loud - to his mother!
+My intention was to have him become horrified at the fact that he was being asked to read those nasty lyrics out loud - in front of his mother!
 My hope was that he would feel appalled at himself and apologize for going against our family values.

 My intention and hope came to a dead stop.